ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 5. Hit **Commit to *name of topic branch***.
 6. You're done!
 Your file will now have its title and description attached, and you'll be able to see it on [github.com](https://github.com/)...after you do one last thing.
 Keep GitHub Desktop open.

+> Committing early and often will let you take advantage of GitHub's unparalleled version management features.

+#### How to write a good commit message

+It may seem like a tiny, trivial detail, but writing a great commit message is critical to effectively communicating with your team members, and there is definitely a right and a wrong way to do it.
+Thanks to a member of my client's team for pointing me to this primer on [how to write a Git commit message](https://chris.beams.io/posts/git-commit/#seven-rules).

+A well-written commit message communicates the context of your changes to your fellow collaborators (and your future self!).
+Your commit message explains why something has changed, while a diff tells you what has changed.

+One of the 7 rules of a great commit message, as noted on Chris Beams' blog, is to use the imperative mood in your subject line.
+So, instead of using the indicative mood in past tense (which reads like this):

+- Explained merge conflicts
+- Added content re commits and comments

+I should be writing subject lines that complete this sentence:

+- If applied, this commit will *subject line here*.

+For example:

+- Explain merge conflicts
+- Add content re commits and comments

+One reason Beams advocates for the imperative is that Git itself uses the imperative whenever it creates a commit on your behalf.
+It also shortens the length of your subject line, which you want to limit to 50 characters as a rule of thumb to keep them readable and concise.
+See his post for a complete rundown of the 7 rules.

 ### So, now you have:

 - Your content structured in a Markdown file, ready for exporting to Word, PDF, HTML or other formats.
 - Images placed where they belong within your content.
 - Images stored on your computer for uploading into WordPress or your favourite CMS.
+- Guidance on how to write good commit messages.
 - Your first committed file ready to push to [github.com](https://github.com/), via GitHub Desktop.